 The Avonic CM7x-IP cameras are equipped with a MJPEG snapshot feature to, for example, implement into third party software.
+Every time the page is refreshed, the picture will be updated.

 To access the MJPEG snapshot feature, use the following format: http://IP/img/capjpg/snapshot.jpg.
 See also MJPEG Snapshot on the website.